 Once it’s done, you want to connect your frontend app to your backend app, and for that, we will create an environment variable alias; then, you will need to connect your backend app to your database.

-This one is not yet ready, but it will soon be possible to Replibyte, so keep an eye open for it!
+This one is not yet ready, but it will soon be possible to Replibyte, which will simplify the process of running your data migration smoothly and efficiently from Heroku to AWS, so keep an eye open for it!